-Venice was so wonderful it deserves a blog post all of its own.
-No cycling involved; just a short bus trip over the causeway onto Venice Island, then a whole day spent trooping around gawping at the wonder of the whole place, and not forgetting it is actually a living city-within-a-city too, and the locals must feel like they’re stage-actors there for the amusement of us tourists.
+Venice is so wonderful it deserves a blog post all of its own.
+There was no cycling involved today; just a short bus trip over the causeway onto Venice Island itself, and then a whole day spent trooping around gawping, and not forgetting that it is actually a living city-within-a-city too, and the locals must feel like they’re pets in a zoo for the amusement of us tourists.

 Wednesday 14 September 2022.
 Venice |No cycling|

 Christophe and I went across to the island early together at 08.00 am.
-It’s only a short (15-minute) bus ride, with a stop right outside our camping .
-It only costs €1.50 but I couldn’t figure out how to buy the ticket so it was free for me.
-Christophe got given a free ticket by some tourists that were leaving a day early and didn’t need it, and our camp mates Peter and Ina (who went separately) had paid €15 for a coupon from the camp office that they were told was mandatory, but this includes for an unnecessary boat trip from the bus terminus down the Grand Canal to the Piazza San Marco.
+It’s only a short (15-minute) bus ride, with a stop right outside our camping.
+It only costs €1.50 but I couldn’t figure out how to buy the ticket and so it was free for me.
+Christophe got given a free ticket by some tourists that were leaving a day early and didn’t need it, but our camp mates Peter and Ina went separately because they’d paid €15 each for a coupon from the camp office that they were told was mandatory; however, this included an unnecessary boat trip from the bus terminus down the Grand Canal to the Piazza San Marco.

 – ends –